skippdot/Close-Duplicate-Tab/README.md

 1. Download or clone this repository
 2. Open Chrome and go to `chrome://extensions/`
 3. Enable "Developer mode" in the top right
-4. Click "Load unpacked" and select the extension directory
+4. Click "Load unpacked" and select the `extension` folder (not the root directory)
 5. The extension will appear in your toolbar

+> **Important**: Make sure to select the `extension` folder, which contains only the necessary extension files.

 ## How It Works